Continuous Audio Language Models: Method

 \subsection{Gaussian temperature sampling}

 \looseness=-1 Sampling strategies, such as temperature sampling, have a significant impact on generation quality in the discrete setup, particularly for speech.
-To replicate this behavior in the continuous domain, we introduce a sampling heuristic that results in similar gains.
+To replicate this behavior in the continuous domain, we introduce a sampling heuristic that results in comparable gains.
+Similarly to the GAN noise truncation trick presented in ~\cite{gan_truncation_trick}, we sample more from the high probability zone of the Gaussian to trade diversity for fidelity.